MFront

 UO2_YoungModulus_Martini1989.mfront

-This option has mostly been introduced to let solver developpers have control on the users ability to modify parameters of well-qualified material properties: if such parameter is modified, strict quality assurance of the solver is compromised.
+This option has mostly been introduced to let solver developers have control over the users’ ability to modify parameters of well-qualified material properties: if such parameter is modified, strict quality assurance of the solver is compromised.

 Since Version 4.1, it is possible to use the boolean DSL option